 Smaller weddings mean couples don’t have to go all out decorating a massive space (unless they want to), so it’s a lot less time consuming and there’s a lot less to think about when you have to put up and pull down the decorations.
 Also, if you’re getting hands-on to DIY your centerpieces and decor it won’t take nearly as long.
 However, smaller weddings often mean that mistakes are more easily noticeable so you may want to pay very close attention to the details.

 Intimate weddings also afford a lot more versatility in your setting, and a lot of opportunities to be creative.
-Wedding ceremony seating ideas include lovely set-ups from spiral and horseshoe shaped aisles to comfy couches and rustic hay bales, and it’s a lot more likely that all of your guests will get an up-front look to the exchange of vows.
+Wedding ceremony seating ideas include lovely set-ups from spiral and horseshoe shaped aisles to comfy couches and rustic hay bales, and it’s a lot more likely that all of your guests will get an up-front look at the exchange of vows.

 One of the latest and greatest intimate ceremony ideas comes from Deliveroo’s new wedding catering service—they could deliver the food you and your guests want to your reception.
 Doesn’t it sound fantastic!